Lasting Powers of Attorney

 An LPA is a document that you prepare whilst you have ‘mental capacity’, in other words – while you are still capable of making decisions for yourself.
 This is indicated by your ability to provide clear instructions as to whom you would like to appoint and to demonstrate that you understand the consequences of making this document.

 An early diagnosis of dementia or other illness may not necessarily prevent you from being able to make a lasting power of attorney.
 In these circumstances it is essential to seek legal advice as soon as possible.
+Contact our private client team to arrange an appointment with an LPA lawyer.

 What is the difference between a lasting power of attorney and deputyship?